getify/You-Dont-Know-JS/scope-closures/ch7.md

 Each function is now closed over a separate (new) variable from each iteration, even though all of them are named `j`.
 And each `j` gets a copy of the value of `i` at that point in the loop iteration; that `j` never gets re-assigned.
 So all three functions now return their expected values: `0`, `1`, and `2`!

-Again remember, even if we were using asynchrony in this program, such as passing each inner `keepEachJ()` functions into `setTimeout(..)` or some event handler subscription, the same kind of closure behavior would still be observed.
+Again remember, even if we were using asynchrony in this program, such as passing each inner `keepEachJ()` function into `setTimeout(..)` or some event handler subscription, the same kind of closure behavior would still be observed.

 Recall the "Loops" section in Chapter 5, which illustrates how a `let` declaration in a `for` loop actually creates not just one variable for the loop, but actually creates a new variable for *each iteration* of the loop.
 That trick/quirk is exactly what we need for our loop closures: